t-karasova/grs-samples-python/search/tutorials/tutorial_filtering.md

 ### Upload catalog data to Cloud Storage

-There is a JSON file with valid products prepared in the `product` directory:
+There is a JSON file with valid products prepared in the `resources` directory:
 `resources/products.json`.

-Another file, `resources/products_some_invalid.json`, contains both valid and invalid products, and you use it to check the error handling.
+Another file, `resources/products_some_invalid.json`, contains both valid and invalid products, and you will use it to check the error handling.

 In your own project, create a Cloud Storage bucket and put the JSON file there.
 The bucket name must be unique.
 For convenience, you can name it `<YOUR_PROJECT_ID>_<TIMESTAMP>`.